-We compared the EMD denoising approach with DWT technique.
-The SNR level is 37db for the EMD and 14 for DWT technique denoising approach for 3 filtered IMFs.
+The result of the SNR level is 37db for the EMD and 14 for DWT technique denoising approach when 3 IMFs are filtered.
 This shows these values of SNR demonstrated that this approach (EMD) applied on non-stationary signals has shown the efficiency in SNR criteria compared to other approaches used as the DWT approach, especially for the Gaussian additive noise.

-It was noticed that the EMD for non-stationary signal denoising is more effective for Gaussian noise than other used filters.
+It was noted that the EMD for non-stationary signal denoising is more effective for Gaussian noise than other used filters.

 Fig. 1.
-Empirical mode decomposition of a noisy non-stationary signal with equation 2
+Empirical mode decomposition of a noisy non-stationary signal.

-Fig 2.Results of denoising by EMD approach for the stationary signal $x(t)=\cos(7t)+2\cos(3t)+0.3\cos(t)$
+Fig 2.
+Results of denoising by EMD approach for the stationary signal $x(t) = \cos(7t) + 2\cos(3t) + 0.3\cos(t)$

-Fig 3.Results of denoising by EMD approach for the non-stationary signal
+Fig 3.
+Results of denoising by EMD approach for the non-stationary signal.

-Fig4: The behavior of SNR as a function of MFIs filtered
+Fig.4.
+The behavior of SNR as a function of IMFs filtered.

-Fig 5: Comparison of the EMD method with DWT for denoising non-stationary signals
+Fig.5.
+Comparison of the EMD method with DWT for denoising non-stationary signals.